 (5) A local government may not adopt standards that are more stringent than the standards established in subsections (2) through (4).

-(6) Except as provided in Title 80, chapter 15, the department may, alone or in cooperation with other state or federal agencies, publish information regarding aspects of the use and application sections or registration sections of this chapter.
-This information cannot disclose operations of selling, production, or use of pesticides by any person.
+(6) (a) Except as provided in Title 80, chapter 15, the department may, alone or in cooperation with other state or federal agencies, publish information regarding aspects of the use and application sections or registration sections of this chapter.
+This information may not disclose operations of selling, production, or use of pesticides by any person.